UBC-MDS/Red-Wine-Quality-Prediction/README.md

 # License

 Distributed under the MIT License.
-See `LISENCE` for details.
+See `LICENSE` for details.

 # Contributing